How purple came to be a scarier color than red on the Air Quality Index

 LUPI: Think about bruises and the color purple on skin when talking about a disease.

 SUSAN STONE: And I was just totally surprised that colors was the topic that really blew the whole discussion up.
-They were getting so heated that we were saying we need to call a break because otherwise people are going to start shoving each other.
+They were getting so heated.
+We need to call a break because, otherwise, people are going to start shoving each other.

 ULABY: Back then, Stone says, the idea of using even red for air quality was somewhat theoretical.